Last Updated 1 week by Emily Standley-Allard

 If you love writing but don’t want to start or manage your own blog, why not get paid big money to write?
-This post contains over 100 websites that pay writers for much needed content.
+This post contains over 100 websites that pay writers big money for much needed content in all scopes and industries.

 There’s a huge demand now for freelance authors, content creators, ghostwriters, copyeditors, and even proofreaders for multimillion dollar companies seeking talent.